dazuma/toys/README.md

 you may need to add Toys to your Gemfile and use Bundler to invoke Toys (i.e.
 `bundle exec toys test`).
 This is because Toys is just calling the Rake API to run your task, and the Rake task might require the bundle.
-However, when Toys is not wrapping Rake, typical practice is actually *not* to use Bundler.
-Toys provides its own mechanisms to activate and even install needed gems for you.
+However, when Toys is not wrapping Rake, typical practice is actually *not* to use `bundle exec`.
+Toys provides its own mechanisms to manage bundles or install gems for you.

 So far, we've made Toys a front-end for your Rake tasks.
 This may be useful by itself.
 Toys lets you pass command line arguments "normally" to tools, whereas